 My advice is to brand yourself as a digital marketer (or equivalent) and give yourself a broader scope of skills.
-Land yourself an internship or an entry-level job at an agency or work as an in-house resource for a while, it will crystallise a lot of things and bring your closer to commercial reality.
-While doing so always run your own projects.
-Play, test, investigate and get a good feel for what it's like to run a business while using your website to funnel a variety of digital channels through as leads, enquiries or sign-ups.
+Land yourself an internship or an entry-level job at an agency or work as an in-house resource for a while, it will crystallize a lot of things and bring you closer to commercial reality.
+While doing so, always run your own projects.
+Play, test, investigate and get a good feel for what it's like to run a business while using your website to funnel a variety of digital channels through as leads, inquiries, or sign-ups.

 Becoming an SEO or a professional online marketer is definitely one of the best careers to have right now in this generation (but it's not for the fainthearted though).

-Given that a lot of changes occur in the search space every year (just like the recent Penguin 2.1, Hummingbird, Panda Dance, etc…), having SEO experts on board will still be a viable option for most – to make sure that a business' web marketing campaign stays in top form.
+Given that a lot of changes occur in the search space every year (just like the recent Core Web Vitals update), having SEO experts on board will still be a viable option for most – to make sure that a business' web marketing campaign stays in top form.

 Since I've started in SEO, it's become a lot more difficult.
 I've seen a lot of practitioners quitting SEO because they can't cope up with all the changes happening and deciding to change careers instead.